natebarksdale/natebarksdale.github.io/src/content/blog/2014-03-21-portfolio-newfound-heights.md

 description: Exploring the visual identity and branding for a real estate development firm.
 Relevant geolocation coordinates
 emoji: 🏗️
 tags:
-  - 🏢 buildings
+  - 🏢 Buildings
+  - 🌍 Development
+  - ⚙️ Engineering
-  - 🌇 skyline
+  - 🌐 Digital
-  - 🏘️ neighborhoods
+  - 💼 Business
 haiku: |
   In the city's heart,
   New visions rise from the ground,